 - Field dressing

 Bowhunting for beginners must include all these lessons, whether self-taught or learned.
-Constant practice is still emphasized by both types of bowhunting learning techniques.
+Constant practice is still emphasized by both types of bow hunting learning techniques.

-Learn Your Bows: Types of Hunting Bows
+Learn Your Bows: Types Of Hunting Bows

 Bows are meant to fit your draw length and draw weight, and eventually, the right bow should feel like an extension of your arm.
 But first, do some measurements.

-the measure of how far back you can draw, that is, pull the string of a bow.
-It is measured in inches, and your local archery shop or bowhunting teacher will help you do that.
+The measure of how far back you can draw, that is, pull the string of a bow.
+It is measured in inches, and your local archery shop or bow hunting teacher will help you do that.

-Types of Bow
+Types Of Bow

-It was invented by the Celts for use in warfare and is the “typical” shape of bow most people think of.
+It was invented by the Celts for use in warfare and is the “typical” shape of a bow most people think of.
 It consists of a robust and slender piece of wood bent and strung for shooting.
 They are (in)famous for their long draw weights, but can shoot arrows much farther.

 A longbow has a useful range of up to 200 yards, although, in times past, yardages of more than 700 were common.
 These require a lot of training and practice to master but are very effective.

 These are also highly popular bows due to their simplicity and ease of use.
-They are similar to longbows but have ends which curve away from each other (hence the name.)
+They are similar to longbows but have ends that curve away from each other (hence the name.)
 Recurves are lightweight, easy to handle, and can accommodate any type of shooter in various conditions.